MotasemAlfarra/DeformRS/Readme.md

 # DeformRS: Certifying Input Deformations with Randomized Smoothing .

-This is the official code for the work titled: "DeformRS: Certifying Input Deformations with Randomized Smoothing" This work is accepted to AAAI Conference on Artificial Intelligence (AAAI'22)
+This is the official code for the work titled: "DeformRS: Certifying Input Deformations with Randomized Smoothing".

+This work is accepted to AAAI Conference on Artificial Intelligence (AAAI'22).

 prerprint: [arxiv.org/pdf/2107.00996.pdf](https://arxiv.org/pdf/2107.00996.pdf)